-I am currently transforming my dissertation into a book project.
-This project investigates what leaders want and how that impacts their foreign policy decision-making and behavior.
-I use grandiose narcissism to examine variation in the goals and foreign policies of US presidents.
+I am currently working on a book project, based on my dissertation, investigating how a leader's personal ambitions and goals can shape the scope of a state's foreign policy.
+I use grandiose narcissism to study variation in leader goals and foreign policy.
 While less narcissistic leaders pursue state interests at the cost of personal interests, narcissistic leaders pursue their own gains at the expense of state interests.
 Narcissistic leaders pursue their self-interest by making foreign policy decisions that promote and protect their inflated self-image.
-This leads to many unique patterns in foreign policy.
-One notable example is that narcissistic leaders will unilaterally initiate more Great Power conflicts.
-You can learn more about the specifics of how narcissistic self-image maintenance impacts foreign policy behavior by going to my book project page.
+This pursuit of self-image maintenance leads to both frequent pursuit of high-profile diplomatic achievements and frequent Great Power conflict.